Facts to Know

 - Re-evaluation may also measure the rate of decline in a progressive dementia such as Alzheimer’s Disease.

-How can I get neuropsychological evaluation at Columbia?
+How can I get a neuropsychological evaluation at Columbia?

-Here at ColumbiaDoctors, our experts provide the full array of neuropsychological services for children, adolescents, and adults.
-Click here to find a provider who might be a good fit.
+At ColumbiaDoctors, our experts provide the full array of neuropsychological services for children, adolescents, and adults.

 Article Written By: